Introduction ↑ Back to top

 Loco Translate is a free plugin that you can download here.
 You can also add directly from the WordPress administration, in Plugins > Add New.

-You can easily add new languages to a theme or a plugin using the Add New Language link:
+You can easily add new languages using the Add New Language link:

 Then choose the language to add in the list, or enter the language ISO code (ex: fr_FR, en_US etc…), and select the folder to add the translation files to, and hit Start Translating: